 Saddleback College, a Hispanic Serving Institution (HSI) two-year community college, first opened its doors in fall 1968.
-What was then a small rural college with 1,536 students in 11 buildings on a few acres has grown into a large sub-urban college on a 200-acre campus serving more than 20,000 students each semester.
+What was then a small rural college with 1,536 students in 11 buildings on a few acres has grown into a large sub-urban college on a 200-acre campus serving 22,637 students as of Fall 2021.
 Located in the city of Mission Viejo, Saddleback College is the older of two separately accredited colleges in the South Orange County Community College District (SOCCCD), which also includes Irvine Valley College (IVC), in the city of Irvine.